r4ndm/templates/node/nestjs/readme.md

          }
          ```
       1. In vscode workspace setings for the project, set preferences as in [workspace-settings.json](./.vscode/settings.json)
+         1. NOTE these settings are duplicate of what's in user settings and therefore not required.
+However better to keep in workspace settings if sharing with other users.
+Default formatter = Prettier is not set in workspace settings as it will generate errors if user doesn't have Prettier plugin installed
       1. Edit .prettierrc to customize as needed.
 See [.prettierrc](./.prettierrc)
 1. Run ```npm run lint``` to verify everything is clean with strict settings.
 Adjust as needed
    1. Disable eslint @typescript-eslint/no-floating-promises file in [main.ts](./src/main.ts) to ignore missing await in top-level